 Whether casting a lure into the waves or dangling a line through the ice, North Dakota anglers can enjoy more secure public access areas and improved fish populations thanks to the hard work of our state Game and Fish Department.
+Fisheries personnel stocked more than 150 lakes across the state with walleye fingerlings in 2019 - one of the largest stocking efforts in agency history, including nearly 10 million fingerlings from Garrison Dam National Fish Hatchery, besting the previous record walleye production.

 And, thanks to our state Parks and Recreation Department, at least a dozen of our state parks offer access to fishing waters, including our two largest water bodies, Devils Lake and Lake Sakakawea.